holoviz/holoviews/doc/index.rst

 Introduction
 ____________

-Holoviews is a library that makes analyzing and visualizing scientific or engineering data much simpler, more intuitive, and more reproducible.
+Holoviews is a `Python <http://python.org>`_ library that makes analyzing and visualizing scientific or engineering data much simpler, more intuitive, and more reproducible.
+Holoviews is based on `Matplotlib <http://matplotlib.org>`_ and `IPython Notebook
-Holoviews is based on `Matplotlib <http://http://matplotlib.org/>`_ and `IPython Notebook <http://ipython.org/notebook/>`_, making the combination of these two packages vastly more usable and powerful.
+<http://ipython.org/notebook.html>`_, making the combination of these
+two packages vastly more usable and powerful.

 First, Holoviews provides a set of completely general sparse hierarchical data structures for incrementally collecting results, images, etc. from measurements or simulations.
-It then defines a set of fully customisable Matplotlib-based visualisations for any data available in that data structure.
+It then defines a set of fully customizable Matplotlib-based visualizations for any data available in that data structure.
 The data can be sliced, selected, combined, re-sorted, sampled, etc. very easily, and whatever you come up with will just display itself with no further work from you.
 For